 - Leaf Drop – Certain trees can drop messiness into your pool and create a lot of work.
 Dead flowers, seed pods, fruit, and other debris do not mix well with swimming pools.

-The Best Trees for Pools
+The Best Poolside Trees

 - Palm Trees – In tropical climates, palm trees look awesome.
 Not only do they generate a fun mood but their roots grow straight down, making them excellent complements to a concrete pool.
 When planted in a cluster, they also provide great privacy.
 Palm varieties to consider include windmill palm, cane palm, sago palm, queen’s palm, and sabal palm.